agermanidis/sybil.me/README.md

 * **No real names**

-By calling it "nickname" instead of "name," we encourage you not to use your legal name, as it more easily makes you subject to surveillance by states and corporations.
+We call it it "nickname" instead of "name" and "avatar" instead of "profile picture" because we want to encourage you not to use your legal name or an actual photo, as it more easily makes you subject to surveillance by states and corporations.
 Pseudonyms, i.e. non-legal names, give you the freedom you to safely manage and explore different facets of your identity.

 ### Integration